0x01-sec/WinAnti/README.md

 # Disclaimer
 Scan!_C0mputer is provided "as is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 The author of this script is not responsible for any damage or loss that may occur as a result of using this script.
 Use at your own risk.

-# License
-This script is licensed under the MIT License.